TaojunW/Generate-pps-from-imu_gps-file/README.md

 # Generate pps from imu_gps file
-Based on previous imu_gps file and pps file, generate new pps file with new imu_gps file with interpolation.
+Based on previous imu_gps file and pps file, generate new pps file with new imu_gps file by interpolation.

 1. Read the old imu_gps file and pps file
 2. Find the average time delay of this UAV system